Robust Bell inequalities from communication complexity

 For \emph{inefficiency-resistant} Bell inequalities, the bounds in~\cite{JP11} do not apply.
 In fact, Laplante \textit{et al.}~proved in~\cite{LLR12} a violation exponential in the dimension and the number of outputs for this type of Bell functionals, achieved by a quantum distribution built, as in~\cite{BRSdW12}, from the Hidden Matching communication complexity problem.

-The connection exhibited in~\cite{BRSdW12} between Bell violations and communication complexity is generalized by Buhrman \textit{et al.}~in~\cite{BCG+16} where a fully general construction is given to go from a quantum communication protocol for a function~$f$ to a Bell inequality and a quantum distribution which achieves a violation of order $\Omega\Big(\frac{\sqrt{R_{1/3}(f)}}{Q_{1/3}(f)}\Big)$.
+The connection exhibited in~\cite{BRSdW12} between Bell violations and communication complexity is generalized by Buhrman \textit{et al.}~in~\cite{BCG+16} where a fully general construction is given to go from a quantum communication protocol for a function~$f$ to a Bell inequality and a quantum distribution violating it when the gap between classical and quantum communication complexity is larger than quadratic.
 The downside to this construction is that the quantum distribution has a double exponential (in the communication) number of outputs and the protocol to implement it uses an additional double exponential amount of entanglement.
 Also, this result does not apply for quantum advantages in a zero-error setting.